AuthorBe/AuthorBe/README.md

 <br>

-🔷 &nbsp;**Logic-First Development**
+### 🔷 Logic-First Development
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Expert in architecting clean system structures and robust application workflows, primarily using the PHP ecosystem.
+Expert in architecting clean system structures and robust application workflows, primarily using the PHP ecosystem.

-🔷 &nbsp;**AI Co-Piloting**
+### 🔷 AI Co-Piloting
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Specialist in engineering high-context technical prompts to drive LLMs for rapid prototyping, logic validation, and security auditing.
+Specialist in engineering high-context technical prompts to drive LLMs for rapid prototyping, logic validation, and security auditing.

-🔷 &nbsp;**Operational Excellence**
+### 🔷 Operational Excellence
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Proven experience in deploying live web applications that automate operations and solve organizational bottlenecks.
+Proven experience in deploying live web applications that automate operations and solve organizational bottlenecks.

 <br>